By We Level Up Editorial Team | Edited By Rebecca Hill | Medically Reviewed By Dr. Chris Small

 In this case, the cost of an incorrect diagnosis is very high.
 Treatment type, recovery time, and stigma may impact the person’s living experience for years to come.

 There is a clinical urgency to get it right.
-Early diagnosis and accurate diagnosis are essential to getting the patient stable and having positive outcomes.
+A quick and accurate diagnosis is important for stabilizing the patient and getting good results.
+This often needs special care, like inpatient mental health treatment.

 Skip To